Requirements for Global Supply Chain Management Major

 - GSC 5670 Special Topics: Manufacturing Processes for Buyers (strongly recommended; offered in winter)

-- GSC 5680 Operations Strategy in a Global Environment (strongly recommended; offered in fall)
+- GSC 5680 Production Planning and Control (strongly recommended; offered in fall)

 - GSC 5890 Internship in Global Supply Chain Management (strongly recommended)